freedomlayer/offset_docs/doc/docs/source/offset_idea.rst

 Offset moves the power of issuing money from the state to the market participants.
 Therefore, Offset credits are :doc:`protected from inflation
 <inflation>`.
 While the currencies of the world constantly depreciate in value,
-Offset credits will hold to their original value.
+Offset credits hold to their original value.

 ..
 [1] Licensed under the AGPL license
 ..
 [2] Or your desktop computer, or even in the cloud.